hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 You can then validate the Ingres TLS configuration of the deployed Nginx applications using the browser.

-S﻿tart the browser and type the URL *nginx.example.com*, it will be rediected over HTTPS with the warning message *'Your connection is not private'*:
+S﻿tart the browser and type the URL *nginx.example.com*, it will be redirected over HTTPS with the warning message *'Your connection is not private'*:

 ![](/img/nginx-main-warning.png)